Smita1908/CIFAR10-PCA-LogReg-Reducing-Dimensions-and-Classifying-with-Logistic-Regression/README.md

-# Title:
-Principal Component Analysis(PCA) for dimensionality reduction and visualization
+# Principal Component Analysis for dimensionality reduction and visualization

-# Description:
+# 🗣️Description:
 - This project deals with neural image classification using `PyTorch`.
   -  Unveiling patterns with PCA, visualizing Principal Components and navigating Image Classification with Logistic Regression
   -  Principal component analysis (PCA) is a technique used to emphasize variation and bring out strong patterns in a dataset.